 Day 16: Celendín to Cajamarca.
 This road passes through a mixture of farmland and montane scrub, yet can be surprisingly productive.
 Rufous-webbed Bush-Tyrant, Tufted Tit-Tyrant, Rusty-crowned Tit-Spinetail, Tit-like Dacnis, Slender-billed Miner, Striated Earthcreeper, Stripe-headed Antpitta, Peruvian Sierra-Finch, Streak-throated Canastero, Black Metaltail, Shining Sunbeam, and White-browed Chat-Tyrant, are just some of the birds we’ll be trying to see along here.
 The local subspecies of Rufous Antpitta is likely to be split someday, so we’ll make an effort to find one.
 We’ll spend the last night of the tour in Cajamarca, the ancient city where the Spanish conquistador Francisco Pizarro defeated a force of 80,000 Inca warriors and captured their emperor Atahualpa with a band of only 200 well-armed soldiers.
 In the afternoon, we’ll search for Gray-bellied Comet at a well-known site not far from the city, where we should also find White-winged Cinclodes.

-Day 17: San Marcos and departure.
+Day 17: Great Spinetail and departure.
 In the morning, we drive east of Cajamarca into arid intermontane valleys to search for another rare endemic, the Great Spinetail.
-We should also find Spot-throated Hummingbird if we haven’t seen it yet, along with an endemic race of Masked Yellowthroat that could be split.
-Time permitting, we’ll also stop at a highland lake for Slate-colored Coot, Puna Ibis, Plumbeous Rail, Silvery Grebe and a chance at some waterfowl such as Yellow-billed, Andean, and Puna Teals.
+We should also find Spot-throated Hummingbird if we haven’t seen it yet as well as a few other species that might include White-winged Black Tyrant, Giant Hummingbird, and Andean Tinamou.
 We’ll check out of the hotel and have a long lunch to celebrate the end of a great tour, before heading to the airport and catching a flight to Lima, which should arrive in time to connect with some late evening international departures.
 Should you require an extra night in Lima, we would be happy to help arrange it.